 The formalization covers the core algebraic and database-theoretic foundations of provenance:

 Semirings with monus (m-semirings).
-The central algebraic structure used by ProvSQL – commutative semirings extended with a monus operator for handling set difference – is formally defined and its properties proved.
-Concrete instances formalized include Boolean, counting (natural numbers), tropical, Łukasiewicz, min-max, Viterbi, multivariate polynomial semirings (How[X]), the lineage-based semirings Which[X] and Why[X], Boolean-function semirings (Bool[X]), and interval-union semirings over dense linear orders (used for temporal databases).
+The central algebraic structure used by ProvSQL – commutative semirings extended with a monus operator for handling set difference – is formally defined (SemiringWithMonus) and its properties proved: monus is characterised by its Galois connection and is unique, and the natural preorder is shown not to be antisymmetric in general.
+Concrete instances are formalised for Boolean, counting (natural numbers), tropical (min-plus, over the naturals, integers, rationals or reals extended with ∞), Łukasiewicz, min-max, Viterbi, multivariate polynomial semirings (How[X]), the lineage-based semirings Which[X] and Why[X], Boolean-function semirings (Bool[X]), and intervals and interval unions over dense linear orders (used for temporal databases).
+One further instance, ChainFive, exists only as a counterexample: absorptive but without ⊗-over-⊖ distributivity, it pins down which hypotheses the HAVING results genuinely need.

 Database foundations.
 Formal definitions of tuples, relations, and databases, together with the standard relational algebra operations (selection, projection, join, union, difference).